arqalite/fire-king-guide/src/combos/ulcanix/sacred/4-princess-arvata.md

 It's a very powerful combo, but it comes at the cost of giving 4 draws under [_Mulcharmy Fuwalos_], so be sure it's out of the picture before committing.

-> You can skip the Sunlight Wolf recycle and go straight for Promethean Princess if you want, thus only giving 2 draws under Fuwalos.
-Keep that in mind as you weigh your options.

 <center>
 <br/><video class="player" controls preload="auto">